saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2_4.md

 ## Framework Integration: The Architecture of Trust in Action

-These aren't three separate frameworks to implement independently.
-They're three pillars of a unified architecture, each reinforcing the others:
+This integration creates what we call "The Architecture of Trust" — not three separate frameworks, but three pillars of a unified structure, each reinforcing the others:

 - **INPACT™ → 7-Layer:** Needs drive architecture decisions.
 "Instant" (I) requires Layer 2 real-time fabric.
 "Natural" (N) requires Layers 3-4 semantic and graph layers.